 How Are Punitive Damages Taxed?

-Punitive damages are taxed as income.
-While they are generally indistinguishable and thus not taxed as part of a settlement, they will be taxed if they are part of a judgment against the defendant at trial.
-If you receive punitive damages, they must be reported as “Other Income” on your tax return.
+The IRS taxes punitive damages as income.
+While they generally blend in and thus escape tax as part of a settlement, they will be taxed if they are part of a judgment against the defendant at trial.
+If you receive punitive damages, you must report them as “Other Income” on your tax return.
 The tax treatment of punitive damages highlights the importance of understanding the different types of damages in a settlement.

 Tax Considerations for Settlement Interest

-Interest from a legal settlement is taxable.
+The IRS taxes interest from a legal settlement.
 Like punitive damages, the insurance provider may not specify a part of the claim as interest.
 However, if we go to trial, the judge may award interest on top of your damages.
 If we go to trial and you are awarded interest, you may be required to report the interest as income by submitting an IRS Form 1099-INT.
 Your personal injury attorney will advise you on what steps you need to take to ensure you remain compliant with the tax code.

 Are Legal Fees Deductible?

 A tax deduction is when an item or expense can reduce the amount you owe in taxes in a given year.
-Whether legal fees are deductible depends on the type of case.
-Legal fees are not deductible in personal injury cases if the settlement is non-taxable.
-However, if a portion of your settlement is taxable, you may be able to deduct the legal fees on your tax return as a miscellaneous itemized deduction.
+Whether you can deduct legal fees depends on the type of case.
+You cannot deduct legal fees in personal injury cases when the settlement is non-taxable.
+However, if part of your settlement incurs tax, you may deduct the legal fees on your tax return as a miscellaneous itemized deduction.
 It is important to consult with your personal injury lawyer and potentially an accountant for information as it relates to your case.
-A W-2 or 1099 form may be necessary to report these details to the Internal Revenue Service.
+You may need to file a W-2 or 1099 form to report these details to the Internal Revenue Service.

 Speak to an Attorney